- gathers data for strategic decisions

 - finds cost reduction opportunities

 IAN MACDONALD'S BACKGROUND

-He was hired by Creditel to be Regional Manager of their 5 Ontario offices.
+He primarily joined Creditel to learn the commercial collection business from the best in the industry.
+He was hired to be Regional Manager of their 5 Ontario offices.
 Creditel was Canada's largest commercial collection agency and second largest commercial credit reporting agency.
 Five years later, he was promoted to Senior Vice President, heading up the Credit Reporting Division.
-The 15 offices he was responsible for employed 100 sales representatives and hundreds of support staff.
-The division grew to be the largest source of profitable revenues for the company.
+The 15 Canadian offices he was responsible for, employed 100 sales representatives and hundreds of support staff.
+The division grew to be the largest source of profitable revenue for the company.
 Running at a million dollar loss, when he took it over, it was generating millions of dollars in profit when it was acquired by Equifax.